Status of Ground-Level Ozone in B.C. (2018-2020)

 - The Air Zone Management Framework defines management levels based on the highest ozone level reported from monitoring stations within the air zone.
 The four management levels are (1) green (actions for keeping clean areas clean); (2) yellow (actions for preventing air quality deterioration); (3) orange (actions for preventing Canadian Ambient Air Quality Standard exceedance); and (4) red (actions for achieving air zone Canadian Ambient Air Quality Standard).
 Actions for each management level are detailed in the Guidance Document on Air Zone Management (2019) (PDF).
 Air zone management levels are preferentially based on stations with 3 complete years of data.

 More about the Air Quality Management System management levels:

-- There can be cases when an air zone does not achieve a given Canadian Ambient Air Quality Standard because of sources over which jurisdictions have little or no control, such as those related to transboundary flows and exceptional events, like forest fires.
+- There are cases when an air zone does not achieve a given Canadian Ambient Air Quality Standard because of sources over which jurisdictions have little or no control over, such as those from transboundary flows and exceptional events, like wildfires.

-- Prior to determining management levels, jurisdictions have the option of adjusting their air zone metric values to remove such external influences.
-These arrangements aim to ensure that jurisdictions are responsible for managing only the emissions sources they can control.
+- Before assigning management levels, jurisdictions have the option to adjust their air zone metric values by removing external influences.
+These arrangements aim to ensure that jurisdictions are responsible for managing only the emissions they can control.

 R package and code: We have developed an R package to facilitate the calculation of air quality metrics according to the Canadian Ambient Air Quality Standards.
 Download the 'rcaaqs' package from GitHub.
 The source code for repeating the analysis presented on this page is also available on GitHub.